blackthorne18/oldsite2/work.md

 **Studying the dynamics of REPIN movement in bacterial genomes** *March 2021 - June 2022*
 <p class='container'>
-- Understanding movement patterns and duplication rate of REPIN Transposable Elements in Pseudomonas genome sequences
+<li>Understanding movement patterns and duplication rate of REPIN Transposable Elements in Pseudomonas genome sequences</li>
-- Creating and testing of REPIN Clusterer - a Bioinformatics pipelines in Python Programming Language
+<li>Creating and testing of REPIN Clusterer - a Bioinformatics pipelines in Python Programming Language </li>
-- Developed innovative computational method of clustering REPIN Sequences together based on orthology
+<li>Developed innovative computational method of clustering REPIN Sequences together based on orthology </li>
-- Established events of duplication of REPIN Sequences based on the Clusters and calculated their rate of duplication.
+<li>Established events of duplication of REPIN Sequences based on the Clusters and calculated their rate of duplication. </li>
-- Critical analysis of potential theories on movement of REPIN within host genome
+<li>Critical analysis of potential theories on movement of REPIN within host genome </li>
-- Automated BLAST searches, isolated genes, compared genes, built, compared and analysed phylogenetic trees, curated computer code and datasets
+<li>Automated BLAST searches, isolated genes, compared genes, built, compared and analysed phylogenetic trees, curated computer code and datasets</li>
 </p>
 <br>
 <hr>